-- servicing guidelines and other policies of the GSEs and other mortgage investors determining the timing and rationale for cancelling mortgage insurance; - the level of current mortgage interest rates compared to the mortgage rates on the IIF, which affects the sensitivity of the IIF to refinancings (i.e., lower current interest rates make it more attractive for borrowers to refinance and receive a lower interest rate); - amount of equity in a home, as homeowners with more equity in their homes can more readily move to a new residence or refinance their existing mortgage; - changes in rates of home price appreciation or depreciation; - · economic conditions that affect a borrower's decision to pay-off a mortgage earlier than required; - · lenders' credit policies, which may make it more difficult for borrowers to refinance their loans; - · efforts of lenders to solicit borrower refinancing; and - cancellation of BPMI mandated by the HOPA, with the time-frames for HOPA required cancellations generally accelerating in a lower interest rate environment relative to a higher interest rate environment.
+- servicing guidelines and other policies of the GSEs and other mortgage investors determining the timing and rationale for cancelling mortgage insurance; - the level of current mortgage interest rates compared to the mortgage rates on the IIF, which affects the sensitivity of the IIF to refinancings (i.e., lower current interest rates make it more attractive for borrowers to refinance and receive a lower interest rate); - amount of equity in a home, as homeowners with more equity in their homes can more readily move to a new residence or refinance their existing mortgage; - changes in rates of home price appreciation or depreciation; - economic conditions that affect a borrower's decision to pay-off a mortgage earlier than required; - lenders' credit policies, which may make it more difficult for borrowers to refinance their loans; - efforts of lenders to solicit borrower refinancing; and - cancellation of BPMI mandated by the HOPA, with the time-frames for HOPA required cancellations generally accelerating in a lower interest rate environment relative to a higher interest rate environment.

 Mortgage interest rates tend to follow the 10-year Treasury yield, which rises and falls based on expectations for the benchmark rate set by the Federal Reserve.
 In the years leading up to 2022, mortgage interest rates had been at historical lows, primarily as a result of monetary policy by the Federal Reserve which kept the federal funds rate at historical lows.
-In 2022, in an attempt to curb rising inflation, the Federal Reserve repeatedly and rapidly increased the federal funds rate which hit its highest levels in 15 years in December 2022, and led to rising interest rates and mortgage interest rates.
-Mortgage interest rates also recorded their largest increase in any calendar year in 2022 and the average rate on a 30-year, fixed-rate mortgage increased to the highest in 20 years.
-As a result of the higher mortgage interest rates in 2022, we observed lower refinancing activities in the mortgage market compared to what we had observed in recent years prior to 2022, and therefore decreased turnover in our IIF.
+Starting in 2022, in an attempt to curb rising inflation, the Federal Reserve repeatedly and rapidly increased the federal funds rate which, in

+July 2023, hit its highest levels in 22 years, and led to rising interest rates and mortgage interest rates in 2022 and 2023.
+As a result of the higher mortgage interest rates in 2022 and 2023, we observed lower refinancing activities in the mortgage market compared to what we had observed in recent years prior to 2022, and therefore decreased turnover in our IIF.

 However, if in the future inflation lowers and the Federal Reserve subsequently loosens its monetary policy, mortgage interest rates would likely decline.
-As in the years leading up to 2022, if we experience a lower interest rate environment in the future, we expect that to drive higher levels of refinancing in the mortgage market, including with respect to loans we insure which may have interest rates (i.e., such as those written in 2022 in a higher interest rate environment) that are higher than the future prevailing rates.
+As in the years leading up to 2022, if we experience a lower interest rate environment in the future, we expect that to drive higher levels of refinancing in the mortgage market, including with respect to loans we insure which may have interest rates (i.e., such as those written in 2022 and 2023 in a higher interest rate environment) that are higher than the future prevailing rates.
 A lower interest environment could subsequently lead to an increased turnover in our IIF, which could negatively impact our future revenues.
-We are unsure, however, what the ultimate impact on our revenues will be as insured mortgages are refinanced, because the number of policies we write for replacement mortgages may be more or less than the terminated policies associated with the refinanced mortgage insurance largely control the decision on whether to maintain mortgage insurance.
+We are unsure, however, what the ultimate impact on our revenues will be as insured mortgages are refinanced, because the number of policies we write for replacement mortgages may be more or less than the terminated policies associated with the refinanced mortgages and could be written at lower premium rates.
+In addition, the GSEs and other mortgage investors who hold the mortgages on which we write mortgage insurance largely control the decision on whether to maintain mortgage insurance.
 If the GSEs and other mortgage investors change their view on the timing of cancellation of mortgage insurance due to house price appreciation, policy goals, other risk appetite decisions or otherwise, we could experience increased and unexpected turnover in our IIF, which could negatively impact our future revenues.

-Increases in inflation, interest rates and mortgage interest rates may have an adverse impact on our business, future revenue, and financial condition.
+Changes in inflation, interest rates and mortgage interest rates may have an adverse impact on our business, future revenue and financial condition.